 I’ve seen Dirty Dancing at least 20 times, and the last dance scene when Johnny takes baby from the corner to do the lift at least 100.

-They filmed all the staff quarters just behind where the festival was held and there is contention as to whether the lake lift scene was filmed in this beautiful North Carolina lake or somewhere in Virginia.
+They filmed all the staff quarters such as the boys’ camp and Johnny’s cabin, just behind where the festival is held and there is contention as to whether the lake lift scene was filmed in this beautiful North Carolina lake or somewhere in Virginia.

 We do know Jennifer Grey and Patrick Swayze practiced in the waters of Firefly Cove on Lake Lure anyway.
 And they stayed in the Lake Lure Inn – their rooms heavy in demand for this festival.

 They never expected the movie to do so well.
 But it became an icon.
 As was evident by the 4,000 people celebrating 30 years later!

 It grabbed me.
 I longed for that life in that movie.
 When I think back to define what it was it gave me, I think it was less a longing for love or romance, but more a longing for discovery, for adventure, for the experience.

 That’s what the Kellerman’s Resort and the Dirty Dancing gave me.